akiru-brew/Wim-The-Viking/README.md

 ## Lessons learnt
 * Constant sparging means I don't need to bother rinsing the malt after the mash out.
 * Kveik works quickly.
 The Internet suggests that I don't need to worry about diacetyl rest.
 * Kveik turns the beer rather cloudy.
-Will need a long cold crash to make it look attractive.
+It need a long cold crash to make it look attractive.
+* Kveik produces a massive krausen.
+If it doesn't all sink during the cold crash I can protect the siphon with a hop spider.